ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

     - Limited: The victim is able to safely use, and has access to, technological safeguards such as active scanning apps, but is unable to use their full capacity.
     - Low: The victim is not able to use technological safeguards such as active scanning apps, due to reasons of safety or access.

 It is also appropriate to define who is using the tracking tags and incorporate this into a model.
 This is because if protocols overly deprioritize the privacy of tracking tags’ users, an attacker could use a victim’s own tag to track them.
 Beck et al. describe a [possible technological solution](https://eprint.iacr.org/2023/1332.pdf) to the problem of user privacy vs privacy of other potential victims.
 In designing the protocol, these concerns should be weighed equally.
-TODO: Is this actually how we want to weigh them?
-This warrants further discussion.

   - Tracking tag usage
     - Attacker only: The attacker controls one or more tracking tags, but the victim does not.